How to boost student motivation in the classroom for academic excellence (Blog image)

 How to boost student motivation in the classroom for academic excellence

 Motivating students is a significant challenge for teachers as they aim to combat low motivation and ignite a strong sense of enthusiasm in the classroom.
-What if one of your students lacks motivation to learn, set goals, progress, or dream big?
+What if one of your students lacks the desire to learn, set goals, progress, or dream big?
 How and when do you try to inspire a student’s mindset to be more motivation-oriented?
 “Motivational processes are personal/internal influences that lead to outcomes such as choice, effort, persistence, achievement, and environmental regulation” (Schunk & DiBenedetto, 2020).
 In the classic children’s book The Little Engine That Could, the little blue engine relied on both extrinsic and intrinsic motivation to reach its goal of bringing toys up and over the mountain while chanting, “I think I can, I think I can, I think I can.”

 Why do some students lack motivation?